-Course Number (Campus) Name/General Description MEME-8402 Advanced Emergency Medicine Rotation Intended to give the fourth year medical student who has chosen EM as a career the full insight to the specialty and offer personal mentorship to the EM residency application process.
-Family Medicine Course Number (Campus) Name/General Description MFAM-8401 (Amarillo, Lubbock, Permian Basin) MFAM-8451 AW Family Medicine Preceptorship Students are assigned to a variety of practices within the urban or rural area for a supervised exposure to day-to-day practice problems.
+Course Number (Campus) Name/General Description MFAM-8401 (Amarillo, Lubbock, Permian Basin) MFAM-8451 AW Family Medicine Preceptorship Students are assigned to a variety of practices within the urban or rural area for a supervised exposure to day-to-day practice problems.
 Emphasis is on the application of clinical skills within the demands and limits of actual practice.
 Program is sponsored by the Texas Academy of Family Practitioners.
 Applications must be completed several months in advance.
-MFAM-8402 (Lubbock) MFAM-8452 AW Palliative Care This elective allows students to gain additional skills and experience with end-of-life care in a variety of hospice and palliative car settings.
-Students have the opportunity to work with multidisciplinar palliative care teams that provide holistic medical management of person near death, with a special emphasis on symptoms and decision management at the end of life.
-Interdisciplinary Course Number (Campus) Name/General Description MIDS-8401 (Amarillo, Lubbock, Permian Basin) Biomedical Information Management This elective is designed to provide the student with basic competencies in biomedical information management.
+MFAM-8402 (Lubbock) MFAM-8452 AW Palliative Care This elective allows students to gain additional skills and experience with end-of-life care in a variety of hospice and palliative care settings.
+Students have the opportunity to work with multidisciplinary palliative care teams that provide holistic medical management of persons near death, with a special emphasis on symptoms and decision management at the end of life.
+Interdisciplinary Course Number (Campus) Name/General Description Name, General Description MIDS-8401 (Amarillo, Lubbock, Permian Basin) Biomedical Information Management This elective is designed to provide the student with basic competencies in biomedical information management.
 The student is primarily taught the basics of searching the biomedical literature via PubMed.
 Searching EBM Reviews, MICROMEDEX, PDQ, TOXNET, and other biomedical literature databases are addressed as needed.
 The student is assigned take-home practice exercises to strengthen their literature searching skills.
 At the end of the rotation, the student is given a brief practical examination of his/her abilities to search these tools.
-MIDS-8402 (Amarillo, Lubbock, Permian Basin) International Health This elective is site specific with site-specific learning objectives.
-This elective allows students to experience the challenges of health care delivery with a required physician supervisor/ evaluator in an underserved international setting for 4 weeks.